marcroldan/machine_learning_wines/README.md

 ## Project Overview

 The goal of this project is to apply various machine learning techniques to a dataset containing information about different types of wines.
-The main objective is to predict the quality of wines based on their chemical properties.
+The main objective is to predict the quality and colour of wines based on their chemical properties.

 This analysis includes: